Roasted Grape Brie Pasta Salad

 Sweet oven-roasted grapes are paired with creamy cubes of brie and candied walnuts, then gently mixed with perfectly cooked pasta.
 The ensemble is tied together by a delicate honey-Dijon vinaigrette, giving every bite a delicious contrast of flavors.
 This vibrant dish blends savory notes with a touch of sweetness and crunch, making it ideal for an elegant lunch, festive gathering, or a light dinner.
 Quick to prepare and easy to serve at room temperature, it offers a delightful vegetarian option that will impress guests and brighten any table with its unexpected flavor harmony.

-A bowl of pasta salad with roasted grapes and walnuts.
-Save This
+A bowl of pasta with meat and grapes.
+Save to Pinterest

 This roasted grape and brie pasta salad brings together the irresistible flavors of creamy cheese, sweet oven-roasted grapes, and candied walnuts tossed in a honey-mustard dressing.
 The combination feels both fresh and comforting, and it never fails to impress at family lunches or when a little bit of elegance is called for.